 During the procedure, the surgeon fits a hollow band around the upper part of your stomach, like a belt.
 The band divides the stomach into two sections, a smaller upper pouch and the larger lower section.
-The LAP-BAND® is then connected by a tube to an access port just underneath the skin of your abdomen.
+The surgeon then connects the LAP-BAND® by a tube to an access port just underneath the skin of your abdomen.

-Four to six weeks after surgery, you’ll have your first band adjustment or fill.
-During this simple in-office procedure, saline is injected into the port under your skin.
-The saline travels through the tubing filling the band around your stomach and narrows the opening between the upper pouch and the lower portion of the stomach.
+Within four to six weeks after surgery, you’ll have your first band adjustment or fill.
+This will take place during an in-office visit.
+During the procedure, saline is injected into the port under your skin.
+The saline then travels through the tube.
+It fills the band around your stomach and narrows the opening between the upper pouch and the lower portion of the stomach.
 With the narrowing of the opening, food stays in the upper stomach pouch longer, leaving you feeling fuller for a longer time.
-After the initial fill, adjustments to the band are done in office as needed to maximize weight loss while minimizing complications, such as the feeling that food is getting stuck.
-Adjustments may be needed more frequently in the first year until you and your doctor find what many of our patients call the “sweet spot” — that feeling that the band is perfectly adjusted.
+After the initial fill, adjustments to the band are done in the office as needed to maximize weight loss while minimizing complications, such as the feeling that food is getting stuck.
+In the first year, adjustments may be needed more frequently until you and your surgeon find what many of our patients call the “sweet spot” — that feeling that the band is perfectly adjusted.

-Studies have found numerous health benefits associated with gastric band surgery.
-New Jersey Bariatric Center® patients report better quality of life after surgery, including the improvement or resolution of diabetes, high blood pressure and sleep apnea.
-Read more about the health benefits of weight loss surgery.
+New Jersey Bariatric Center® patients report better quality of life after LAP-BAND® surgery, including the improvement in diabetes, high blood pressure and sleep apnea.

-However, as with any surgery, there are risks.
-When deciding whether gastric band surgery is right for you, the perceived benefits must outweigh the potential risks.
-To learn more about the specific complications of gastric surgery, visit our Risks page.
+When deciding whether gastric band surgery (with the LAP-BAND®) is right for you, the perceived benefits must undoubtedly outweigh the potential risks.
+To learn more about the side effects and risks of gastric band surgery, visit our Side Effects & Risks page.